NgangaMichael/NgangaMichael/README.md

-- 👋 Hi, I’m @NgangaMichael
+- 👋 Hi, I’m Michael
-- 👀 I’m a web and mobile developer.
+- 👀 I’m a Software Engineer.
 - 💞️ I’m open to collaborate on web and mobile projects.
-- 📝 I like contributing to Open Source Projects and learn new technologies.
+- 📝 I like learning new technologies.
 - 📚 I also like reading.
 - 📫 Have a question, discussion or just want to say 'hi', you can reach me via: ngangamichael83@gmail.com.